mars0i/popco2/README.md

 	mabrams ([at]) uab [(dot)] edu
 	marshall ([at]) logical [(dot)] net

-In some documents I refer to the original popco as "popco1".
-I often refer to the current version as popco rather than popco2 when contact makes the intended sense clear.
+In some documents here I refer to the original popco as "popco1".
+I often refer to the current version as "popco" rather than "popco2" when context makes the intended sense clear.
 This repository was previously called "popco-x".